ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 - `avalanche subnet create <subnetName>`

   - `"Error: Configuration already exists..."`
-    It means that you have already created a subnet with the same name.
-To check if that is the case, you can run `avalanche subnet list` which would list the subnets you have.
-If you have a subnet with the same name, you can try to create with a different name, delete the existing subnet by running `avalanche subnet delete <subnetName>` or overwrite the existing one by running `avalanche subnet create <subnetName> --force`
+    It means that you have already created a Subnet with the same name.
+To check if that is the case, you can run `avalanche subnet list` which would list the Subnets you have.
+If you have a Subnet with the same name, you can try to create with a different name, delete the existing Subnet by running `avalanche subnet delete <subnetName>` or overwrite the existing one by running `avalanche subnet create <subnetName> --force`

-### Step 3: Deploy the subnet
+### Step 3: Deploy the Subnet

 - `avalanche subnet deploy <subnetName> -l`